DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/13-Named-Continuous-Distributions.md

 \Var(Z)=\Var\left(\frac{X-\mu}{\sigma}\right)=\frac{1}{\sigma^2}\left(\Var(X)-0\right)=\frac{1}{\sigma^2} \sigma^2=1
 $$

 Note that this does not prove that $Z$ follows the standard normal distribution; we have merely shown that $Z$ has a mean of 0 and a variance of 1.
-We will discuss transformation of random variables in a later lesson.
+We will discuss transformation of random variables in a later chapter.

 > *Example*:
 Let $X \sim \textsf{Norm}(\mu=200,\sigma=15)$.
 Compute $\Prob(X\leq 160)$, $\Prob(180\leq X < 230)$, and $\Prob(X>\mu+\sigma)$.
 Find the median and 95th percentile of $X$.